Cloud-CV/EvalAI/docs/source/host_challenge.md

 ### Step 1: Setup challenge configuration

-Steps to create a code upload based challenge is very similar to what it takes to create a [prediction upload based challenge](host_challenge.html#host-a-prediction-upload-based-challenge).
+Steps to create a static code-upload based challenge are very similar to what it takes to create a [prediction upload based challenge](host_challenge.html#host-a-prediction-upload-based-challenge) and [code-upload based challenge](host_challenge.html#host-code-upload-based-challenge).

 We have created a sample challenge configuration that we recommend you to use to get started.
 Use [EvalAI-Starters](https://github.com/Cloud-CV/EvalAI-Starters) template to start.
 See [this](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) on how to use a repository as template.